 Housing policy is devolved and there are different rules around shared ownership in Wales, Scotland and Northern Ireland.
 This briefing paper focuses on shared ownership in England and provides links to information on other parts of the UK.

-Shared ownership properties are developed using a mix of private finance and grant funding through the Government’s Shared Ownership and Affordable Homes Programme (SOAHP) 2016-21 or developer contributions via planning obligations (section 106 agreements).
+Shared ownership properties are currently developed using a mix of private finance and grant funding through the Government’s Shared Ownership and Affordable Homes Programme (SOAHP) 2016-21 or developer contributions via planning obligations (section 106 agreements).
 It is this subsidy that enables housing providers to build new properties for shared ownership and charge a reduced rent on their share of the equity.
 Most shared ownership homes are delivered and managed by housing associations.
 Although, some local authorities and private developers also offer shared ownership schemes.

 Shared ownership properties are always leasehold.
 The precise terms and conditions of shared ownership schemes can vary by housing provider.
 However, lease agreements normally include: the ability to buy further shares in the property over time (a process known as ‘staircasing’) until eventually attaining full ownership; the shared owner taking on full responsibility for repairs and maintenance of the property; and restrictions on the way in which the property can be used and resold.
 Several issues identified by shared owners appear to arise from the fact that they are long leaseholders – many of their concerns are shared with other long leaseholders who do not own on a shared ownership basis.